My Bucket List

 I Will Not Be Around for This Bucket List Item

-My favourite band is Switchfoot.
+My favorite band is Switchfoot.
 Their music has inspired me and made me a better person.
 One of top life highlights was seeing them in concert.
 During the concert lead singer Jon Foreman worked his way through the standing crowds while walking on the empty seats.
 He ended up stopping at the chair right beside where he sung for several minutes.
 It was SO amazing, I could not believe this was happening.